Top Apple supplier plans rare holiday as output fears rattle investors

 “Chinese New Year is a big holiday and there is usually overtime for workers.
 But this year, Foxconn will have a normal break,” the person said, referring to the Lunar New Year which falls on Feb.
 8.

-Taiwan-based Foxconn, formally known as Hon Hai Precision Industry Co Ltd (2317.TW), assembles the latest iPhones at factories in China where it employs hundreds of thousands of people, and offers incentives such as triple overtime pay over China’s biggest holiday.
+Taiwan-based Foxconn, formally known as Hon Hai Precision Industry Co Ltd, assembles the latest iPhones at factories in China where it employs hundreds of thousands of people, and offers incentives such as triple overtime pay over China’s biggest holiday.

 Foxconn said in a statement that it was “in the midst of planning operational schedules for the Lunar New Year holiday,” but gave no details.
 Apple was unavailable to comment.

-The person with knowledge of the matter was not authorized to speak with the media so declined to be identified.
+The person with knowledge of the matter was not authorised to speak with the media so declined to be identified.

 The first quarter is usually a quieter time for suppliers and the most obvious period to cut production, adjusting for extra supply brought on for the holiday season at the end of the calendar year.